 If you’d like to hire a temporary foreign worker in the low-wage stream, we can help you with this process.
 Applying for an LMIA can be confusing if you are unfamiliar with how immigration applications work.
 Any immigration application can become overwhelming if done alone, so it is highly recommended that you seek out professional and experienced help before attempting to apply.

-If so, Contact VisaPlace today.
-All our cases are handled by competent and experienced immigration professionals who are affiliated with VisaPlace.
+Contact our corporate team at VisaPlace.
+All of our cases are handled by competent and experienced immigration professionals who are affiliated with VisaPlace.
 These professionals consist of lawyers, licensed paralegals and consultants who work for Niren and Associates an award-winning immigration firm that adheres to the highest standards of client service.

 Ready for the next step?
 Book your 1 on 1 consultation now or call us at 1-888-317-5770.